benewaayaa/StarBucks-Beverage-Analysis/README.md

 # QUESTIONS

-1. Key Performance Indicators (KPIs):
+# Key Performance Indicators (KPIs)

 •	What are the total amounts of Trans Fat, Calories, and Cholesterol in the Starbucks beverages?

 •	How can we visually represent these KPIs to quickly grasp the overall nutritional impact of Starbucks beverages?

-2. Clustered Bar Chart (Beverage Category vs. Sum of Nutrition):
+# Clustered Bar Chart (Beverage Category vs. Sum of Nutrition):

 •	What is the distribution of key nutrients (Calcium, Vitamin A, Vitamin C) across different beverage categories?

 •	How do the nutritional components vary between various Starbucks beverage categories?

-3. Stacked Bar Chart (Beverage Prep vs. Sum of Protein, Iron, Sugar, Sodium):
+# Stacked Bar Chart (Beverage Prep vs. Sum of Protein, Iron, Sugar, Sodium):

 •	How does the nutritional content (Protein, Iron, Sugar, Sodium) differ across various beverage preparations?

 •	Can we represent the contribution of individual nutrients within each beverage preparation?

-4. Clustered Column Chart (Beverage vs. Total Fat and Total Carbohydrate):
+# Clustered Column Chart (Beverage vs. Total Fat and Total Carbohydrate):

 •	What is the comparative analysis of Total Fat and Total Carbohydrate content in different Starbucks beverages?

 •	How do these macronutrients contribute to the overall nutritional profile of each beverage?